By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 In 1900, here in America, less than 10% of doctors had ever been to college.
 Until 1914 drugs were legal and you could openly buy them anywhere.
-As late as 1950 there were no meds to treat mental illness and those who were given a diagnosis could be tucked away first in barns and attics and latter in sanitariums.
+As late as 1950 there were no meds to treat mental illness and those who were given a diagnosis could be tucked away first in barns and attics and later in sanitariums.

 The talk therapies are just past their hundredth birthday and many people have still never been to see a therapist.
 Three months ago more Americans were without health care than there were those who had coverage.
 The few who did have heath insurance here in America did not have coverage for mental illness or substance abuse.
 Treatment of these disorders while improving is still not on an even footing with most physical illnesses.